MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/self-hosted.md

 1. Duplicate the `environment.selfhosted.ts` configuration file located in the **\src\environments** folder and name it as **environment.ts**.
 2. Open the `environment.ts` configuration file in the developer environment of your choice.
-3. Change the value of the `apiEndpoint` variable to the following endpoint: `{web-application-endpoint}/EvtMgmt/api/v2.0/` where `{web-application-endpoint}` needs to be replaced with value from the **Endpoint** field in the newly created web application record in your instance.
+3. Change the value of the `apiEndpoint` variable to  `{web-application-endpoint}/EvtMgmt/api/v2.0/` where `{web-application-endpoint}` needs to be replaced with value from the **Endpoint** field in the newly created web application record in your instance.
 4. Make sure that the `useRestStack` variable is set to true.
 5. Update the URL for `imagesEndpoint`.
 If you want to serve the images from the same server, the URL should look like this: `https://HOST/assets/images/` (HOST needs to be replaced with your domain name).
 6. Change the `emApplicationtoken` variable to point to the URL from the **Token** field in the newly created in the web application record.